ucsd-progsys/liquidhaskell-tutorial/README.md

 + footnotes (but fix in each chapter)
 + links
 + horiz scrollable code-pre pane
+- Go through each chapter, updating filters appropriately
-- table of contents on left? (cf rust)
+- [HEREHERE] table of contents on left? (cf rust)
 - Generate and link from raw index.lhs
-- Go through each chapter, updating filters appropriately
 - Auto-generate table of contents